 The fifth category consists of problems relating to status gaining.
-Although these are easily passed off as living beyond one's means or spending money lavishly, Cressey was interested more in their behavioral implications.
-He noted: "The structuring of status ambitions as being nonsharable is not uncommon in our culture, and it again must be emphasized that the structuring of a situation as nonsharable is not alone the cause of trust violation.
-More specifically, in this type of case a problem appears when the individual realizes that he does not have the financial means necessary for continued association with persons on a desired status level, and this problem becomes nonsharable when he feels that he can neither renounce his aspirations for membership in the desired group nor obtain prestige symbols necessary to such membership."
-He observed, then, that a lot of occupational offenders are afflicted with the Keeping Up with the Joneses syndrome.
+Although these problems are easily passed off as living beyond one's means or spending money lavishly, Cressey was interested more in their behavioral implications.
+He noted:

+The structuring of status ambitions as being nonsharable is not uncommon in our culture, and it again must be emphasized that the structuring of a situation as nonsharable is not alone the cause of trust violation.
+More specifically, in this type of case a problem appears when the individual realizes that he does not have the financial means necessary for continued association with persons on a desired status level, and this problem becomes nonsharable when he feels that he can neither renounce his aspirations for membership in the desired group nor obtain prestige symbols necessary to such membership.